-AmaWaterways vs. Viking: The Honest Comparison
+AmaWaterways vs. Viking: A Travel Agent’s Honest Comparison (2026)

-The AmaVerde in Budapest
+The AmaVerde in Budapest during my 2024 cruise

 If you have started looking into European river cruises, you have probably already encountered both names: AmaWaterways and Viking.
 They sail the same rivers.
 They hit many of the same ports.
 Their brochures are both beautiful, and their marketing to American travelers is relentless.
 So what actually separates them?
 And more importantly, which one is right for you?